e1miran/Now-Playing-Serato/docs/recognition/acoustidmb.rst

 based entirely on open-source software.
 The service is completely free for non-commercial applications.
 All you need to do is `register your application <https://acoustid.org/new-application>`_.
+As part of the identification, AcoustID will also provide the related MusicBrainz information required for some functionality.

 MusicBrainz
 -----------